jhonnymoreira/obbie/readme.md

 Obbie aims to make available Ruby's Hash methods to JavaScript as a collection of functions.

-**Note:** All functions are immutable.
-Methods such as `delete_if`, `clear` and a few others which mutates the original object, are all treated to be immutable!
+**Note:** All functions won't mutate the object passed as argument.
+Methods such `delete_if`, which mutates the given object in Ruby, won't have mutation here in JavaScript.

 ## Usage